 Schedule + Uploading a Bio/Photo

-The schedule will be announced on Wednesday, January 29, and will be posted on our website using Sched.com.
+The schedule was announced on Wednesday, January 29, and posted on our website using Sched.com.
 You will receive an email directly from Sched.com asking you to create your account.
-Please upload your photo and bio no later than Monday, February 24.
+Please upload your photo and bio no later than Monday, April 27, 2020.

 Room Allocation Notice: To minimize overcrowded sessions, we will not be assigning sessions to rooms until closer to the event.
 Sessions will be assigned to rooms based on popularity shown within schedules built by attendees and not by track.
 This means a room could have up to 15 different tracks vs just housing one seamless track.
 You will know what room your session is assigned two weeks before the event.